 Renewable Energy Advantage: Incentive Structure

 PSE's Renewable Energy Advantage Program (REAP) is based on WAC 458-20-273

 .
 It provides annual incentive payments, using a base of 15¢ per kilowatt hour (kWh) generated by an eligible system.
-As of September 2015, the 2016 rate is expected to drop between 2-5¢ per kWh, with latest calculations estimating a 3¢ drop, moving the base rate to 12¢.
+As of September 2015, the 2016 rate is expected to drop between 2-5¢ per kWh, moving the base rate to 12¢.
 Base rates will be finalized in early summer 2016.

 The total funds available for all annual incentive payments is 0.5 percent of the prior year's taxable power sales.
 Should the number exceed the limit of the total incentive funds available, the base rate will be reduced for all incentive payments.
 The base rate will continue to be adjusted annually until it is possible to pay an incentive payment to all customer-generators and administrators without exceeding the available funds.
 For more details, please see the Electric Tariff for Schedule 151.

 The following rates are projected for 2016, based on September 2015 calculations.
 These rates will be adjusted annually and are projected to continue to drop as more participants join the program.

 Projected 2016 Incentive payment structure

 ||Price per kWh|

 |Solar modules and inverter both manufactured in Washington state

 |Solar or wind generating equipment with an inverter manufactured in Washington state